kyleyhw/wordlebot/docs/gui_game.md

 ## 1. Purpose

-The `gui_game.py` module provides a Graphical User Interface (GUI) for playing the Wordle game.
+The `gui_game.py` module provides a Graphical User Interface (GUI) for playing the Wordle game [[1]](#ref-wardle-2022).
 It offers a more visual and interactive experience compared to the CLI, allowing users to play Wordle with a familiar graphical layout.

 ## 2. Features